 Trail of evidence

 To find Mr. Finn, let’s first examine the advertisements attributed to him in the Rakow Research Library.
 Dated between 1815 and 1843, these ads place him in London, New York City, Boston, and Augusta, Georgia.
+Additional newspaper advertisements identify Washington, D.C., and Philadelphia as two other places Finn demonstrated.
 Later itinerant glassworkers would often visit smaller cities and towns, but it seems like Finn’s strategy was to stay in large cities near tourist destinations.
 His New York address, 202 Broadway, was located across the street from St. Paul’s Chapel and down the street from New York City Hall, Peale’s Museum, and Scudder’s American Museum (later P.T.
 Barnum’s American Museum).
 In Boston, he was situated near the Old South Meeting House, the Old State House, King’s Chapel, and right across the street from Benjamin Franklin’s birthplace.

 Now that we know several places where Finn stayed, the next step is to search a few of the databases available through the Rakow Library, including Ancestry.com, Newspapers.com, and New York State Historic Newspapers.